-THE FIRST PROGRAMMER In the 1840s, Lady Ada Lovelace,
+THE FIRST PROGRAMMER

-the daughter of the English poet Lord Byron, worked with Charles Babbage, the inventor of some early mechanical computers (see page 7).
+In the 1840s, Lady Ada Lovelace, the daughter of the English poet Lord Byron, worked with Charles Babbage, the inventor of some early mechanical computers (see page 7).
 She created a program on punch cards for one of Babbage's machines, the Analytical Engine.
 This complicated machine was never built and the program was not used.
 Nevertheless, Ada Lovelace is regarded as the first computer programmer.
 In 1979, the US military named a new programming language Ada in her honor.

-turnes-were used to teach the type of very precise instructions needed in programming.
+A TURTLE'S DESIGNS In the 1980s, small robots-called turtles-were used to teach the type of very precise instructions needed in programming.
 The robots drew patterns on the floor according to their program and could make this spiral by following a few steps-distance equals one unit, move forward one unit, turn right, repeat steps 2 and 3, distance equals 2 units, and so on.
 Programs could apply the same technique on a screen to make a line graphic.

-Pattern Turtle robot created
+Turtle robot